 Scholarship of Teaching and Learning (SOTL) Retreat

 CETL is seeking applications from faculty members interested in obtaining professional development funding and consulting to support their work in the scholarship of teaching and learning (SoTL).
 SoTL involves inquiry concerning student learning and the teaching practices that affect student learning.
-CETL will fund SoTL projects that examine teaching and student learning at college/university level with an emphasis on projects that measure and have the potential to improve student learning in KSU’s degree programs.
+CETL will fund SoTL projects that examine teaching and student learning at the college/university level with an emphasis on projects that measure and have the potential to improve student learning in KSU’s degree programs.
 We will consider SoTL projects at any stage of development, from conceptualization to execution to write-up for publication.

 If you are starting a new SoTL project: